giornetta/travellerbot/README.md

 # Traveller RPG Telegram Bot

-A demo version of this bot can be found on Telegram at `@cepheus_engine_bot`, hosted on Heroku's free tier.
-If you experience any lag or difficulties in starting up the bot note that it could be caused by that.

 If you want to host your own bot, please refer to the following steps:

 ### Requirements